CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

      ![](images/L02/image10.png)

-      >**Note**: Please make sure not to uncomment the **resx path** as you will be facing an issue in the next task while building the code component if it's uncommented.
+      >**Note:** Please make sure not to uncomment the **resx path** as you will be facing an issue in the next task while building the code component if it's uncommented.

  16. Notice the following two resources.
 This declares the component’s dependency on these two libraries.
 This is a result of specifying –framework React on initialization.